 Detoxification is a medical program that manages the physical and psychological symptoms of drug and alcohol withdrawal once an individual decides to stop their use of these dangerous substances.

-Certain medications may be given in detox and then gradually tapered off in order to minimize the severity of withdrawal symptoms.
-These medications are often in the same class or mimic similar results to the drug the individual was abusing without causing euphoria and other problematic effects.
-For help finding a safe detox program that’s right for you, contact 800-914-7089 (Who Answers?) .
+Certain medications may be used during detox and then gradually tapered to minimize the severity of withdrawal symptoms.
+These medications are often in the same class or mimic similar results to the drug the individual was using without causing euphoria and other problematic effects.
+The process is called medication assisted treatment.

 How Long Does Detox Take?